 Foreign Currency Exposure Risk - Funds that invest in securities that trade in, or receive revenues in, foreign currencies are subject to the risk that those currencies may fluctuate in value relative to the U.S. Dollar.
 Currency rates in foreign countries may fluctuate significantly over short periods of time for a number of reasons, including changes in interest rates, intervention (or the failure to intervene) by U.S. or foreign governments, central banks or supranational entities such as the International Monetary Fund, or by the imposition of currency controls or other political developments in the U.S. or abroad.
 These risks may impact a Fund more greatly to the extent the Fund does not hedge its currency risk.
 To manage currency risk, a Fund may enter into foreign currency exchange contracts to hedge against a decline in the U.S. Dollar value of a security it already owns or against an increase in the value of an asset it expects to purchase.
 Not all Funds hedge currency risk.
 In addition, the Adviser's use of hedging techniques does not eliminate exchange rate risk.
 In certain circumstances, the Adviser may hedge using a foreign currency other than the currency which the portfolio securities being hedged are denominated.
-This type of hedging entails greater risk because it is dependent on a stable relationship between the two currencies paired in the hedge and the relationship can be very unstable at times.
-If the Adviser is unsuccessful in its attempts to hedge against exchange rate risk, the Fund could be in a less advantageous position than if the Adviser did not establish any currency hedge.
+This type of hedging entails greater risk because it is dependent on a stable relationship between the Fund could be in a less advantageous position than if the Adviser did not establish any currency hedge.
 The Adviser may also employ strategies to increase a Fund's exposure to certain currencies, which may result in losses from such currency positions.
-When deemed appropriate by the Adviser, the Adviser may from time to time seek to reduce foreign currency risk by hedging some or all of a Fund's foreign currency exposure back into the U.S. Dollar.
-Losses on foreign currency on a spot or forward basis in order to o
+When deemed appropriate by the Adviser, the Adviser may fluctuate of foreign currency ransactions used for hedging purposes may be offset by gains on the assets that are the subject of a Fund's hedge.
+Certain Funds may also purchase a foreign currency on a spot or forward basis in order to obtain potential appreciation of such currency relative to the U.S. Dollar or to other currencies in which a Fund's holdings are denominated (see "N